roq-trading/roq-api/README.md

     # write logs to the console
     export GLOG_logtostderr=1

-    # you should now be able to run the trading engine example
+    # you should now be able to run the trading engine
-    trading-engine
+    example-trading-engine

 For further details about Conda, please refere to the official documentation ([link](https://conda.io/docs/)).